 The web still has plenty of dangers and HTTPS may take a toll on certain sites that can’t or won’t upgrade but companies do know they have a way to give their customers a sense of trust that their connection and personal information is secure.

 If you aren’t sure your website is secure enough to meet today’s stringent standards, then maybe it’s time to talk with the team at Code Authority about the different options available to upgrade your site.
 From cloud solutions to mobile applications and digital marketing (including SEO), Code Authority works with you to understand your specific needs, develops a comprehensive plan for achieving your goals, and gives you the edge you need over the competition.
-Visit www.codeauthority.com today to learn more or click here for a free project estimate.
+If you're interested in a complementary SEO audit, contact our digital marketing agency today.